Mt Roberts & Faraway Mountain, NH

 The top of Faraway Mountain is at the end of a short out and back.
 Don't expect much - there's some communications equipment up here, but no views.
 Returning on the full loop trail proved to be uneventful and mostly uninteresting, making us wish we'd gone back the way we came for more of those lake views.

-Probably one of the rockiest sections on the trail to Mt Roberts.
+Probably one of the rockiest sections on the Mt Roberts trail.

 Tangents: